onxerio/whoami/README.md

-I build a parallel path as an AI-augmented product engineer and offensive security practitioner — not through through shipped systems, documented exploits, and real hardware.
+I build a parallel path as an AI-augmented product engineer and offensive security practitioner through through shipped systems, documented exploits, and real hardware.